Please Note: All group therapy sessions are cancelled until further notice.

 Continuum: LGBTQI+ Support Group | UCC large conference room

 Wednesday 5:00 PM – 6:15 PM

-The LGBTQI+ Support Group is a process-oriented therapy group for students wishing to give and receive support around sexual identity and/or gender identity.
+The LGBTQI+ Support Group is a therapy support group for students wishing to give and receive support around sexual identity and/or gender identity.
 Individuals interested in this group may identify as LGBTQI, or may choose not to subscribe to any particular label or category.
 The support group provides a safe, confidential, and affirming environment to discuss identity, community, self-esteem, intimate relationships, family & friendships, and other issues of relevance.
 The group is also open to other topics, such as depression and anxiety that may not be related to one’s sexual identity or gender identity.

 Building Your Best Life: Intensive DBT Group | UCC large conference room

 Thursday 3:00 PM – 4:30 PM

 Dialectical Behavior Therapy (DBT) is a form of treatment that was developed by psychologist Dr. Marsha Linehan.
 DBT skills training group is a 10-week course designed to provide a safe place for students to learn a variety of skills/tools to manage problems in daily life particularly in this challenging academic environment.
 DBT Skills Training focuses on 4 major areas:

 (1) Mindfulness skills– help you develop a lifestyle of living your daily life with awareness to the present moment.
 When you do that, you decrease unwanted behaviors such as: substance abuse, suicidal thoughts, emotional eating and other mood-dependent behaviors.

 (2) Distress Tolerance — skills help you to get through stressful, painful life situations both in the short and long-term without making your situation worse.

 (3) Interpersonal Effectiveness skills– teach you to manage challenging/complicated relationships such as romantic, family and other difficult friendships.